Teradata/python-driver/README.md

 At the present time, the Teradata SQL Driver for Python offers the following features.

 * Supported for use with Teradata Database 14.10 and later releases.
 Informally tested to work with Teradata Database 12.0 and later releases.
+* COP Discovery.
 * Encrypted logon using the `TD2`, `JWT`, `LDAP`, `KRB5` (Kerberos), or `TDNEGO` logon mechanisms.
 * Data encryption enabled via the `encryptdata` connection parameter.
 * Unicode character data transferred via the UTF8 session character set.
+* Auto-commit for ANSI and TERA transaction modes.
 * 1 MB rows supported with Teradata Database 16.0 and later.
 * Multi-statement requests that return multiple result sets.
 * Most JDBC escape syntax.